Transport on the Isle of Wight: Rail

 The two lines terminated at different levels above the town.

-Today much of the old rail network has been converted to cycle ways, including the Newport-Cowes, Newport-Sandown and Yarmouth-Freshwater sections.
+Today, much of the old rail network has been converted to cycle ways, including the Newport-Cowes, Newport-Sandown and Yarmouth-Freshwater sections.
 Other sections can still be traced on the ground, including the two tunnels where the Ventnor lines ran beneath the downs.

 Roads

 The Island has 489 mi of roadway, and does not have any motorway, although it does have a short stretch of dual carriageway with a 70 mph speed limit north of Newport.

 A sign used to greet visitors disembarking from the car ferry at Fishbourne stating Island Roads are Different, Please Drive Carefully.

 Buses

 April 1905 saw the start of bus services, with the Isle of Wight Express Syndicate operating a circular service running between Newport, Shanklin, Sandown and Ryde.
 The Vectis bus company was formed in 1922.
-At first it used only double decker buses; however a review found that island roads were not always suitable, and so single deckers were used instead (double deckers were re-introduced in 1936).
+At first, it used only double decker buses; however, a review found that island roads were not always suitable and so single deckers were used instead (double deckers were re-introduced in 1936).
 In 1929, the Vectis Bus Company was bought by Southern Railway, forming Southern Vectis.
-After 1968 it became part of the state-owned National Bus Company.
-In 1986 with privatisation, the bus company was bought by its management team, and it stayed independent until 2005, when it was bought by the Go-Ahead Group.
+After 1968, it became part of the state-owned National Bus Company.
+In 1986, with privatisation, the bus company was bought by its management team and it stayed independent until 2005, when it was bought by the Go-Ahead Group.

-Southern Vectis had a near-monopoly of island bus transport for most of the 20th and early 21st Century, challenged only briefly after deregulation in 1986.
+Southern Vectis had a near-monopoly of island bus transport for most of the 20th and early 21st century, challenged only briefly after deregulation in 1986.
 It now runs fifteen different routes, with the most regular services between the larger towns such as Ryde and Cowes.
-From April 2006, the company changed the livery on its buses (excluding open top buses) to two shades of green, and also adopted a new simplified network, based on most routes radiating from Newport.
+From April 2006, the company changed the livery on its buses (excluding open-top buses) to two shades of green and also adopted a new simplified network, based on most routes radiating from Newport.
 The bus station in Newport was relocated nearby and redeveloped, with the previous site built over with shops.

-During the summer, Southern Vectis also operates some open-topped buses as tourist routes: The Downs Breezer and The Needles Breezer.
+During the summer, Southern Vectis also operates some open-topped buses on tourist routes: the Downs Breezer and the Needles Breezer.

-Wightbus first started in the 1970s as the Isle of Wight County Council's 'County Bus', and branded 'Wightbus' in 1997.
+Wightbus first started in the 1970s as the Isle of Wight County Council's County Bus and were branded Wightbus in 1997.
 They operate a smaller network of services that are not viable for a commercial operator, but that attract government subsidy.
-They took around 1000 island students to and from school, until Southern Vectis took over all school services from September 2010.
+They took around 1,000 island students to and from school, until Southern Vectis took over all school services from September 2010.